katefengx/power-outage-prediction/_site/README.md

 | **Macro avg**                  | 0.45      | 0.46   | 0.46     | 211     |
 | **Weighted avg**               | 0.54      | 0.55   | 0.54     | 211     |

 This model best predicts 'Small Customer Base', likely because there are clear patterns (such as shorter outage duration or easily-fixed outage cause) to predict an outage affecting less people.
 The accuracy for the 'Very Large Customer Base' was 0, meaning this model was not able to predict outages affecting over 500,000 customers at all.
 This is likely due to the small number of examples in the dataset for this category, with 16 examples.
+This model ended up having a mediocre F1-score, so there is a lot of room for improvement.

 # Final Model

-Since our accuracy for the last model was mediocre, we wanted to analyze which features we should continue using for our final model and which features were decreasing the accuracy.
+Since our accuracy for the last model was low, we wanted to analyze which features we should continue using for our final model and which features were decreasing the accuracy.

 <iframe
   src="assets/first_importance.html"